nvpro-samples/vk_lod_clusters/README.md

 * Add more material features and basic texturing.
 * Add texture streaming.
 * Fallback for persistent traversal kernel.
-* Allowing the use of a compute shader to do rasterization of smaller/non-clipped triangles.
 * Implement sorting of streaming requests based on distance of instance.
 Sorting instances alone is not sufficient.

 ## Building and Running